tinygo-org/tinygo-site/content/docs/tutorials/serialmonitor.md

 echoed back as 2 characters: the caret character `^` and a letter representing the control character.
 For example, typing Control-P prints `^P`.

-A number of control characters are intercepted by the `tinygo monitor` itself instead of being sent to the microcontroller:
+Of the 32 possible control characters, some of them are intercepted by the `tinygo monitor` itself instead of being sent to the microcontroller:

 * Control-C: terminates the `tinygo monitor`
 * Control-Z: suspends the `tinygo monitor` and drops back into shell
 * Control-\\: terminates the `tinygo monitor` with a stack trace
-* Control-S: flow-control, suspends output to the console
+* Control-S: flow control, suspends output to the console
-* Control-Q: flow-control, resumes output to the console
+* Control-Q: flow control, resumes output to the console
 * Control-@: thrown away by `tinygo monitor`

 ## Alternative Serial Monitors